yunpengn/blog/source/_posts/consistent-redis-sql.md

 This can be a very bad solution.
 Let's say process `A` tries to update an existing value.
 At a certain moment, `A` has successfully deleted the entry in Redis.
 Before `A` updates the value in MySQL, process `B` attempts to read the same value and gets a cache miss.
 Then, `B` queries MySQL and saves the returned data to Redis.
 Notice the data in MySQl has not been updated at this moment yet.
 Since `A` will not delete the Redis entry again later, the old value will remain in Redis and all subsequent reads to this value will be wrong.

-Under normal scenarios (let's say we assume the process is never killed and write to MySQL/Redis will never fail), the original cache aside algorithm can at least guarantee eventual consistency.
-However, variant 1 cannot guarantee that and thus should never be used.
+According to the analysis above, assuming extreme conditions will not happen, both the origin cache aside algorithm and its variant 1 cannot guarantee eventual consistency in some cases (we call such cases the `unhappy path`).
+However, the probability of the unhappy path for variant 1 is much higher than that of the original algorithm.

 ### Cache Aside - Variant 2